zrtlemontree/CS-Rep/README.md

 ### results
 The results of Rep-TDDN on VoxCeleb1 test set with out AS-Norm.
+Note that we not use any data augmentation for the paper.
 <center>
     <img src="./pic/results_table.png">
     <br>